tobega/tailspin-v0/TailspinReference.md

   def OUT: $ShadowOut;
 end core-system/
 ```

+## The Core System module
+The Core System module is provided by default to a main program and has no prefix.
+When it is provided to another [module](#using-modules) it is referred to as `core-system/`
+The module contains the following symbols:

+A predefined symbol `SYS` can be used to access certain system-defined functions:
+* `$SYS::nanoCount` returns a nanosecond counter that can be used to determine the time elapsed between two calls.
+* `$N -> SYS::randomInt` returns a random integer value between 0 and N-1 (inclusive)
+* `'foo' -> SYS::property` returns the environment property named foo

+`IN` accesses user data entered in the terminal (or data from the unix standard input pipe).
+* `$IN::readline` Gets the next line from the standard input, or nothing if the standard input is closed.
+* `$IN::lines` Once the standard input is closed (end of file, ctrl-D) it produces the stream of all lines entered, without line-end markers (return, newline).

+`OUT` sends data to the standard output pipe (by default the terminal)
+* `!OUT::write` writes a string representation of each of the objects in the stream.
+(Note the `!` prefix for a [sink](#sinks))

 ## Testing
 Tests can be defined in a tailspin source file by the keyword `test` followed by a [string literal](#string-literal),